GrossG/Bellabeat_Case_Study/README.md

 * It is split into 18 Excel spreadsheets, based on different information such as daily activity, calories burnt per hour and steps taken per day.
 * This data was collected via survey between 3 December 2016 and 5 December 2016 and undertaken by Amazon Mechanical Turk.

+### Is the data ROCC
+* Reliability?
+Low, as the respondent number was too low

 ## Process
 ### Upload
 * I downloaded the above data from Kaggle onto my computer; the 18 CSV files.